cs3org/OCM-API/IETF-RFC.md

 ## Verifying a Signature (Receiver)

-Verifiers MUST locate the ocm-labeled entry and verify only that one, if multiple `ocm` signatures are present, the entire message MUST be rejected.
+Verifiers MUST locate the ocm-labeled entry and verify only that one.
+If multiple `ocm` signatures are present, the entire message MUST be rejected.
 Verifiers MUST reject requests for which no ocm-labeled entry is present.
 Other labels MAY coexist (e.g. proxy-attached signatures) but verifiers MUST NOT process them as part of OCM signature processing.